Scienxe/udacity-linux/README.md

 # Udacity Full Stack: Linux Server Config
 This README contains instructions to set up a new Linux server instance to meet the requirements of Udacity Full Stack NanoDegree Project 5.
+This project lives at [http://ec2-54-68-165-124.us-west-2.compute.amazonaws.com/](http://ec2-54-68-165-124.us-west-2.compute.amazonaws.com/) and ssh access is via 54.68.165.124:2200.

 ## User Setup
 1. Create new development environment through provided Udacity page